TigeyJewellAlibhai/comprobo22localization/README.md

 This project is one of my first projects working with mainly simulations and bag files, and I am learning to appreciate being able to run simulations before running on a real robot.
 But I still prefer when what I am working on connects back to a real, physical system rather than just a simulator.
 Although simulators can allow us to focus more on the algorithms than integration, I also enjoy integration and the challenge of making something work in the real-world as well as having a demo to show.
 That is why I am hoping to work with a real drone in the Computer Vision project.

 If we had more time, I'd like to test our particle filter on a real Neato robot driving around the Academic Center.
-Another thing I'd have liked to do more of is working on tuning our distribution scaling, particle weights, and pose computation to optimize the performance of the Particle Filter.
+Another thing I'd have liked to do more of is working on tuning our distribution scaling, particle weights, and pose computation method to optimize the performance of the Particle Filter.